Lonette McKee: Career

-Several years later, McKee was launched to stardom with her critically acclaimed performance in the hit 1976 musical drama film Sparkle.
 She has written and produced three solo LPs.
 Natural Love was produced for Spike Lee's Columbia 40 Acres and A Mule label in 1992.
 Ed Hogan, reviewing for AllMusic, wrote, "'Natural Love' shows that the singer/songwriter's muse knows no stylistic bounds.
 As with her earlier effort, McKee co-writes all of the songs while sharing production credits with Bryant McNeil, Gene Lake Jr., and labelmate Raymond Jones of State of Art."
 McKee scored the music for the well-received cable documentary on the Lower Manhattan African Burial Ground, as well as numerous infomercials.
 McKee has toured extensively throughout the world singing concert performances, including the JVC Jazz Festival at Carnegie Hall.
 McKee studied film directing at The New School in New York and apprenticed directing with the filmmaker Spike Lee.
 McKee also studied singing with Dini Clark and ballet with Sarah Tayir, both in Los Angeles.
 She also appeared on the CW sitcom The Game as Mrs. Pitts, the mother of Jason (played by Coby Bell), in 2007.

 McKee won critical acclaim for her Broadway debut performance in the musical The First in 1981, co-starring in the role of Jackie Robinson's wife Rachel.
 She became the first African American to play the coveted role of Julie in the Houston Grand Opera's production of Show Boat in 1983 on Broadway, for which she received a Tony Award nomination for Best Actress in a Musical.
 McKee's tragic portrayal of jazz legend Billie Holiday in the one-woman drama with music, Lady Day at Emerson's Bar and Grill, won critical acclaim, standing ovations, and a 1987 Drama Desk Award nomination (Outstanding Actress in a Musical).
 She reprised the role of Julie on Broadway in the 1994 revival of Show Boat directed by Hal Prince.
+In 2012 she starred in New Federal Theatre’s production of Sowa’s Red Gravy.